-Effect Size - Percentage of increase/decrease in sessions during the lifetime of the test.
+Effect Size - Percentage of increase/decrease in clicks during the lifetime of the test.

-Absolute Effect - Absolute number of increase/decrease in sessions during the lifetime of the test.
+Absolute Effect - Absolute number of increase/decrease in clicks during the lifetime of the test.

 Confidence Level - This metric indicates the level of statistical significance of your test results.

 - 95% or Higher: the change is large enough to be statistically significant.
 We are confident that the test change caused the increase/decrease in clicks.

 - 94% or less: the change is not large enough to consider it statistically significant

 Test Duration - shows how long the test ran.

 - Positive - The test is positive and statistically significant.

 - No Change - The test didn’t reach statistical significance.

 - Negative - The test is negative and statistically significant.